jsmolka/blog/content/posts/real-language-features/index.md

 ```

 ## Iterators
 Until now, the `while` statement was the only possibility to loop in drizzle.
 It was sufficient because all loops can be remodeled into `while` loops.
-I didn't implement the classic `for` loop with initializer, condition, and expression because it doesn't play nice with whitespace awareness.
+I didn't implement the classic `for` loop with initializer, condition and expression because it doesn't play nice with whitespace awareness.
 After the introduction of collections, it made sense to implement iterators and the `for .. in` loop known from other languages.

 ```drizzle
 var l = [0, 1, 2]